ismailzilic/dotfiles/README.md

 # Dotfiles

-These configuration files are managed with [GNU Stow](https://www.gnu.org/software/stow/).
+These configuration files are managed with [GNU Stow](https://www.gnu.org/software/stow/) and used on Arch Linux OS.

 ---